Skip to content

 Secure Channel⚓︎

 Account creation happens automatically when first using the secure channel from a mobile app.
-The account will be headless.
+The account will initially be headless.
 Account upgrading allows adding a second factor to an existing headless account.

 Transactions⚓︎